Building a hot tub

 What is Required to to make a hot tub?

-Hot tubs are are architectural marvels that draws people's focus.
+A hot tub is an architecture marvel that draws people's focus.
 A hot tub's pureness and simplicity in design demands attention.
-However, the simplicity one finds in a hot tub is only the final result of years of R & D and a deep understanding of the principles of Cooperage.
+However, the simplicity one finds in a hot tub is only the result of years of R & D and a deep understanding of the principles of Cooperage.

 I often get customers who use our product and our web site as their home work in anticipation of building their own hot tub.
-Sure they are crafty and wood is easily accessible so maybe they will just build their own!
-In fact "build a hot tub" is one of the most often searched fraises under "hot tubs".
+Sure, they are crafty and wood is easily accessible so maybe they will just build their own!
+In fact, "build a hot tub" is one of the most often searched fraises under "hot tubs".
 I always give people the advice they seek and wish them luck on their endeavor.
-In reality the amount of work that goes into building a commercial grade hot tub requires two very important ingredients:
+The reality is the amount of work that goes into building a commercial grade hot tub requires two very important ingredients:

-" We use only Clear Grade Western Red Cedar with a "2 Clear or Better" rating, this is absolutely critical in designing a hot tub that will last.
+We use only Clear Grade Western Red Cedar with a "2 Clear or Better" rating, this is absolutely critical in designing a hot tub that will last.
 All our wood is hand selected and milled with a specific grain pattern to obtain natural circular curve overtime.
-To give you an idea of the cost factor, typical retail cedar that you will find at your local lumber shop is 5-grades less than the grade we select, and is reflected in its cheaper cost.
-Other woods are simply no substitute for Western Red Cedar!
+To give you an idea of the cost factor, typical retail cedar that you will find at your local lumber shop is 5-grades less than the grade we select and is reflected in its cheaper cost.
+In other words there is simply no substitute for Western Red Cedar!

-" Our use of only stainless steel makes a huge difference, Stainless steel is 5-6 times the price of regular steel but it is required in order to have a tub that will maintain its appearance and not rust or deteriorate the wood.
+Our use of only stainless steel makes a huge difference; Stainless steel is 5-6 times the price of regular steel but it is required in order to have a tub that will maintain its appearance and not rust or deteriorate the wood.
 Through the years we have tried all sorts of methods and materials including powder coating the band.
-In the end only stainless steel will truly work.
-Our bands are 2" thick resulting in even pressure distribution when tightening.
+In the end, only stainless steel will truly work.
+Our bands are 2" wide resulting in even pressure distribution when tightening.

-" We use a very precise computer controlled dado machine that has an X, Y, and Z 3-D axis.
-This allows us to pricely match the radius of the dado cuts on the staves with that of the floor.
-Most other manufacturers simply use a straght chord cut which only touches the floor in one specific spot making it susceptable to leaks.
+We use a very precise computer-controlled dado machine that has an X, Y, and Z 3-D axis.
+This allows us to perfectly match the radius of the dado cuts on the staves with that of the floor.
+Most other manufacturers simply use a straight chord cut which only touches the floor in one specific spot making it susceptible to leaks.

 Some people call it science others call it an art.
 Either way the ability to design a tub to hold 500 + gallons of water is not an easy task.
 To those who are brave enough to try their own, Good Luck!